-Once there is insufficient tooth structure to hold that great whopper of filling, a porcelain crown
+Once there is insufficient tooth structure to hold your extra large sized filling, or if a part of your tooth fractures, a porcelain crown

 is recommended.
 Crowns are also known as "caps".

-Crowns are a type of dental restoration which, when cemented into place, fully cup over the portion of a tooth that lies at and above the gum line.
-In comparison, fillings are dental restorations that fill in or cover over just a portion of a tooth and a crown is a dental restoration that covers your entire tooth.
-Since dental crowns encase the entire visible aspect of a tooth, a dental crown in effect becomes the tooth's new outer surface.
+Crowns are a type of dental restoration which, when cemented into place, fully cover your tooth.
+In comparison, fillings are restorations that fill in or cover over just a portion of your tooth.
+A crown is a restoration that covers your entire tooth and effectively transfers the forces of chewing on to your root.
+Crowns encase the entire visible aspect of your tooth, and become your tooth's much stronger and more cosmetic outer surface.

 All Porcelain Crowns